Shed Disposal – Guide for Householders to Save Money and Time

 If you use the LoveJunk marketplace, you can specify in the listing description that you would like it dismantled and you'll be matched with a collector who is happy to do the dismantling.

 Want to know how much it should cost to get rid of your shed?
-Sheds are considered DIY waste - check out our price guide for DIY waste disposal with example man & van collections.
+Sheds are considered DIY waste - check out our price guide for DIY waste disposal with example man & van collections, or check out the rubbish removal price gallery for real, example jobs.

 Can the council collect my old shed?